 Laser therapy.
 If drugs don’t work, your doctor can use a laser to open up clogs and help your eyes drain better.
-She can do this in her office.
+They can do this in their office.

 Surgery.
 If laser therapy doesn’t help, you might move onto different types of surgery, such as: